-An aluminium framed road bike, all six Contend and Contend SL models feature the same frame geometry that offers a comfortable riding position and confident handling characteristics.
-Compact chainsets and wide range cassettes are fitted, offering a broad range of gears for taking on the steepest of climbs.
+All six Contend and Contend SL models feature the same frame geometry that offers a comfortable riding position with confident handling characteristics.
+Compact chainsets and wide range cassettes are fitted, offering a wide range of gears for taking on the steepest of climbs.
 This makes the Contend ideal for all sorts of road riding, especially sportives and long distance adventures.

 There are two different Contend frame options.
-The Contend SL features an ALUXX SL-Grade aluminium frame which is built with double butted 6011 alloy making it lightweight and strong.
-Double pass welds give a smoother frame finish while internal cable routing keeps the lines nice and clean.
-The Contend SL also features a D-fuse seatpost which provides added compliance for comfort when cycling over rough surfaces.
-The ALUXX Grade aluminium frame on the more affordable Contend models is made with single butted 6061 alloy tubes.
+The Contend SL gets an ALUXX SL-Grade aluminium frame which is built with double butted 6011 alloy making it lightweight and strong.
+Double pass welds offer a smoother frame finish while internal cable routing keeps the lines nice and clean.
+The Contend SL also features a D-fuse seatpost which provides added compliance, for comfort when cycling over rough surfaces.
+The ALUXX Grade aluminium frame, on the more affordable Contend models, is made with single butted 6061 alloy tubes.

-All models have a hybrid composite fork, with carbon fibre blades which offer a smoother ride by absorbing the vibrations you get when cycling over uneven road surfaces.
-Giant's OverDrive tapered steerer improves front-end stiffness for precision steering control.
+All models have a hybrid composite fork.
+The carbon fibre fork blades help to smooth out the ride by absorbing the vibrations you get when riding over uneven road surfaces.
+The OverDrive tapered steerer adds stiffness for precise steering control.
 Rack and mudguard mounts mean you can easily use the Contend for commuting or winter training.

-The Contend Disc models feature Giant’s Conduct semi-hydraulic disc brakes.
-This is a very clever system which offers the same confident feel as full hydraulic disc brakes, but use regular gear shifters to keep the costs down.
-This also makes it easier to upgrade in the future as you can use any conventional brake lever.
+The Contend SL Disc models feature Giant’s Conduct semi-hydraulic disc brakes.
+This is a very clever system which offers the same confident feel as full hydraulic disc brakes but uses regular gear shifters to keep the costs down.
+This also makes it easier to upgrade in the future as you can use any conventional brake lever with the Conduct brakes.

-For the last few years Giant have been making all their own wheels in order to offer higher quality offerings at more competitive price points.
-The PR2 wheels on the Contend SL models come with highly durable rims that are ideal for riding on rough road surfaces.
-Sealed cartridge bearings in the hubs provide reliable all-weather rolling.
-You get similarly durable rims, with loose bearing hubs, on the SR2 wheels fitted to the Contend 1 & 2.
+For the last few years Giant have been making all their own wheels, so they can offer higher quality offerings at more competitive price points.
+The PR2 wheels on the Contend SLs feature highly durable rims that are ideal for riding on rough road surfaces.
+Sealed cartridge bearings in the hubs give you reliable all-weather rolling.
+You get similarly durable rims, with loose bearing hubs, on the SR2 wheels fitted to the other models in the range.

-The endurance influenced riding position, combined with compliance features and reliable components make the Contend road bike ideal for sportives and longer distance rides over variable road surfaces.
-Not confined to long rides this compliant bike is nimble enough for shorter hacks and training rides.
+The Contend’s endurance influenced riding position, combined with compliance features and reliable components, make this versatile road bike ideal for sportives and longer distance rides over variable road surfaces.
+Not confined to long distance cycling, this bike is nimble enough for shorter hacks and training rides.
 Rack and mudguard mounts open the Contend up to commuting and winter cycling and even a bit of light touring.